PeterJohnBishop/Go-Secure-Requests/README.md

 ![Registration](https://github.com/PeterJohnBishop/Go-Secure-Requests/blob/main/assets/1_Register.png?raw=true)

-- User creates a basic account with email and password credentials.
+- User creates a basic account with email and password credentials, and a user account is created through Firebase Authentication.
-- The password is hashed with bcrypt and basic authentication is performed by bcrypt comparison.
-- At the same time a secret key is generated and saved to the user record for TOTP.
+- At the same time a secret key is generated and saved to the user Profile Document on Firestore for TOTP.

-- A TOTP URL and QR code in base64 are returned in the response.
+## TOTP Setup

 ![Setup](https://github.com/PeterJohnBishop/Go-Secure-Requests/blob/main/assets/2_TOTP_Setup.png?raw=true)

+- User creation is successful when a user account is created, a user Profile doc is created, and the TOTP secret has been generated.
+- The TOTP URL is converted to a QR code and displayed for the user to enable quick setup in an Authentication app.

 ## Login